Sravani-Thota/Azure-zero-to-hero/Day-01/02-important-concepts.md

 ## Virtualization

 Virtualization is the process of creating a virtual version of something, such as an operating system, server, storage, or network resources.This allows multiple operating systems and applications to run on asingle physical machine by abstracting the hardware.
+Azure uses virtulization to provide on-demand, scalable computing resources.
+It does this primarily through virtual machines hosted on Hyper-V, Microsofts hypervisor technology.

 ## Virtual Machine